-The virus that causes COVID-19 is spread mainly from personto-person and between people who are in close contact with one another (within approximately 6 feet).
+The virus that causes COVID-19 is spread mainly from person to person and between people who are in close contact with one another (within approximately six feet).
 Respiratory droplets are released in an infected person's coughs/sneezes, similar to influenza.
 It may be possible for a person to contract COVID-19 by touching a surface or object that has the virus on it and then touching his/her own mouth, nose, and/or eyes.